Freeware: Restrictions

 Freeware cannot economically rely on commercial promotion.
 In May 2015 advertising freeware on Google AdWords was restricted to "authoritative source"[s].
 Thus web sites and blogs are the primary resource for information on which freeware is available, useful, and is not malware.
 However, there are also many computer magazines or newspapers that provide ratings for freeware and include compact discs or other storage media containing freeware.
 Freeware is also often bundled with other products such as digital cameras or scanners.

 Freeware has been criticized as "unsustainable" because it requires a single entity to be responsible for updating and enhancing the product, which is then given away without charge.
 Other freeware projects are simply released as one-off programs with no promise or expectation of further development.
 These may include source code, as does free software, so that users can make any required or desired changes themselves, but this code remains subject to the license of the compiled executable and does not constitute free software.

+"Free" trial

+A "free" trial is another related concept in which customers are allowed to use a product, free of charge, for a limited time.

+When a software monopoly has a strong network effect, it may be more profitable for it to offer a "free" trial.
+Also, customers acquired via a "free" trial have a much lower customer lifetime value as opposed to regular customers, but they also respond more to marketing communications.

+Some factors that may encourage or discourage people to use "free" trials include: